 The Pros And Cons Of Globalization

-People around the globe are more connected to each other then ever before.
+People around the globe are more connected to each other than ever before.
 Information and money flow more quickly than ever.
 Goods and services produced in one part of the world are increasingly available in all parts of the world.
 International travel is more frequent and international communication is commonplace.
 Globalization is an economic tidal wave that is sweeping over the world.
 It can’t be stopped, and there will be winners and losers.
-But before drawing any conclusions on how it affects the U.S. economy, consider some of the general pros and cons of globalization.
+But before drawing any conclusions on how it affects the U.S. economy, consider some of the general cons and pros of globalization.

-2. Multinational corporations are accused of social injustice, unfair working conditions (including slave labor wages and poor living and working conditions), as well as a lack of concern for the environment, mismanagement of natural resources, and ecological damage.
+- Multinational corporations are accused of social injustice, unfair working conditions (including slave labor wages and poor living and working conditions), as well as a lack of concern for the environment, mismanagement of natural resources and ecological damage.

-3. Multinational corporations which were previously restricted to commercial activities are increasingly influencing political decisions.
-Many think there is a threat of corporations ruling the world because they are gaining power due to globalization.
+- Multinational corporations, which were previously restricted to commercial activities, are increasingly influencing political decisions.
+Many think there is a threat of corporations ruling the world, because they are gaining power due to globalization.

-7. Globalization has led to exploitation of labor.
+- Globalization has led to the exploitation of labor.
 Prisoners and child workers are used to work in inhumane conditions.
 Safety standards are ignored to produce cheap goods.
 There is also an increase in human trafficking.

 Here are some other arguments for globalization:

-8. Socially we have become more open and tolerant towards each other, and people who live in the other part of the world are not considered aliens.
+- Socially we have become more open and tolerant toward each other, and people who live in the other part of the world are not considered aliens.

 But what about the American economy?